saitensou/saitensou-image/README.md

 # saitensou-image
-This is the repository to build the imaged used in the saitensou system.
+This is the repository to build the image used in the saitensou system.

 ## Introduction
 This image serve as an image that hosts a RTMP server.